codatio/codat-docs/docs/using-the-api/push.md

 It is possible for an operation to be in a `Pending` status indefinitely, for example, if a user's on-premise software is offline.
 Codat provides a timeout functionality for such scenarios.

 To control the timeframe in which you want your CUD operation to complete, use the `timeoutInMinutes` parameter.
 If the deadline expires, the status of the operation will change to `TimedOut`.

-## 💡 Tips and traps

-- When a CUD operation successfully completes, this changes the specific record in Codat's system, but does not change any *associated* records.
-For example, if you create a payment against an invoice, the payment becomes available in Codat once the operation completes, but the invoice may still show a non-zero `amountDue`.
-To view the fully updated associated records, you need to [requeue all the relevant datasets](/using-the-api/queueing-data-syncs).

-- Data successfully created in the target platform is visible almost immediately when retrieving that data type from Codat.
-If you produce point-in-time reports or use the `modifiedDate` to pull only recent changes from the API, this may impact the consistency of your data.

-  For example, you may have checked your accounts receivable position based on the balance sheet and invoice data types pulled yesterday.
-If you created an invoice today, this will cause a discrepancy as there may have been changes to invoices not seen between the `lastSyncUtc` and the maximum `modifiedDate` of the invoices.

-- There is no coordination between the fetch and CUD operations to guarantee the correct order.
-This means, if you trigger a CUD operation while a pull is in progress for the same data type, fetched data may overwrite created or updated data in our API.
-We recommend you do not create or update a data type while it has a pull in progress.